 - 4.1 This Agreement shall not serve to recognize, define, affect, limit or create Aboriginal rights or treaty rights.
 It shall not be interpreted to be an agreement or treaty within the meaning of section 35 of the Constitution Act, 1982 (R.S.C.
 (1985) app.
 II, n.
-44). - 4.2 The foregoing description of the territorial jurisdiction, set out in subsection 7.1, applies strictly to this Agreement.
-It is without prejudice to the respective positions of the Council, Canada and Québec with regard to the community's territorial boundaries. - 4.3 This Agreement binds the successors and duly authorized parties to this effect.
+44). - 4.2 The foregoing definition of Territory, set out in subsection 7.1, applies strictly to this Agreement.
+It is without prejudice to the respective positions of the Municipality, Canada and Québec with regard to the community's territorial boundaries. - 4.3 This Agreement binds the Parties and their respective duly authorized successors to this effect.

-PURPOSE OF THIS AGREEMENT
+5. PURPOSE OF THIS AGREEMENT